Piapot: Treaty 4

-In 1875 Payipwat met with William J. Christie, Canadian treaty commissioner.
-Christie wanted Payipwat to sign Treaty 4, which had been negotiated a year earlier.
-Payipwat demanded several changes to the treaty and, incorrectly believing that they had been made, signed it on September 9, 1875.
+In 1875 Piapot met with William J. Christie, Canadian treaty commissioner.
+Christie wanted Piapot to sign Treaty 4, which had been negotiated a year earlier.
+Piapot demanded several changes to the treaty and, incorrectly believing that they had been made, signed it on September 9, 1875.
 Although many of his requests were provided by the government as part of future treaties (particularly Treaty 6), several were not.
-Until his death, Payipwat felt betrayed by Ottawa.
+Until his death, Piapot felt betrayed by Ottawa.

-Over the next decade Payipwat continued to negotiate with the Canadian government.
+Over the next decade Piapot continued to negotiate with the Canadian government.
 He and other Cree leaders refused to sign any additional treaties unless the Crown guaranteed the autonomy of the Cree people and grant them a united territory.
-When it became clear that this would not happen, Payipwat, Cree leaders Cowessess and Foremost Man, and the Assiniboine First Nations all requested reserves in the Cypress Hills.
+When it became clear that this would not happen, Piapot, Cree leaders Cowessess and Foremost Man, and the Assiniboine First Nations all requested reserves in the Cypress Hills.
 The requested territories were all adjacent, and Ottawa agreed to the request, effectively granting the tribe the united territory it sought.

 Rebellion

-In 1882, facing starvation due to the declining buffalo herds, Payipwat and the Young Dogs agreed to leave the Cypress Hills in exchange for food, horses and supplies.
+In 1882, facing starvation due to the declining buffalo herds, Piapot and the Young Dogs agreed to leave the Cypress Hills in exchange for food, horses and supplies.
 However they returned in short order.
 The next year he again agreed to leave, this time to Indian Head, Assiniboia, and was escorted there by the North-West Mounted Police.

-Once he arrived in Indian Head, Payipwat immediately set about organizing his people again with the goal of establishing their own territory.
-Payipwat again achieved some success.
+Once he arrived in Indian Head, Piapot immediately set about organizing his people again with the goal of establishing their own territory.
+Piapot again achieved some success.
 He gained permission to establish a new reserve immediately adjacent to another existing Cree reserve.
 He joined with other leaders of tribes subject to Treaties 4 and 6 to pressure Ottawa for treaty revisions.

 However, in 1885 the government exploited the Métis North-West Rebellion to crack down on the Cree.
-A military fort was established next to Payipwat's reserve.
+A military fort was established next to Piapot's reserve.
 Several other leaders were arrested as rebels.
-Payipwat was the only leader to survive, and he was closely monitored by the police and military.
+Piapot was the only leader to survive, and he was closely monitored by the police and military.

 Later years

-Payipwat continued to be a respected spiritual leader among the Cree and continued to advocate for greater autonomy and promote the preservation of Cree culture.
+Piapot continued to be a respected spiritual leader among the Cree and continued to advocate for greater autonomy and promote the preservation of Cree culture.
 He was distrusted by the government.

-In 1902 Indian Agent William Morris Graham attempted to have Payipwat deposed as chief for incompetence.
+In 1902 Indian Agent William Morris Graham attempted to have Piapot deposed as chief for incompetence.
 He eventually succeeded when he had the chief arrested for holding a Thirst Dance, a ceremony which had been banned in 1892.
-On April 15, 1902, the federal government removed Payipwat as chief.
-Payipwat met with Governor General Lord Minto in September of that year.
+On April 15, 1902, the federal government removed Piapot as chief.
+Piapot met with Governor General Lord Minto in September of that year.
 The Governor General was persuaded to advocate for the lifting of the ban on the dances, but was unsuccessful.

-In April 1908, Payipwat died on his reserve.
+In April 1908, Piapot died on his reserve.